More foreign citizens, including about 400 Americans, are set to depart Gaza

 At least 300 foreign citizens departed Gaza on Wednesday, according to the Gaza border authority, which is operated by Hamas.
 In addition, dozens of critically wounded Palestinians were transported by ambulance to hospitals in Egypt for treatment.

 Israel's airstrikes are ongoing, and its ground campaign inside Gaza has intensified.
-Israeli troops have entered from Gaza's north and east, and the Israel Defense Forces have reported multiple skirmishes between its soldiers and Hamas fighters.
+Israeli troops have entered from Gaza's north and east, and the Israeli military have reported multiple skirmishes between its soldiers and Hamas fighters.

 In Gaza, access to water, food, fuel and medical care remain urgent humanitarian issues, the United Nations reports.

 Nearly 8,800 Palestinians have been killed since Oct.
 7, according to Palestinian health officials.
-Some 240 hostages remain held by Hamas.
+Some 240 hostages remain held by Hamas, who say dozens of them have died in Israeli airstrikes.

 "I think we need a pause," he said, speaking to a crowd of supporters after giving a campaign speech.
 A brief cessation of military operations could "give time to get the prisoners out," he added, which the White House later clarified to refer to hostages held by Hamas.